 – Advance a more casual, and hopefully more transparent, interaction with the colleges you seek the acceptance of

-- Save you the time and energy that is funnelled into completing the sometimes excruciatingly long Common App
+– Save you the time and energy that is funneled into completing the sometimes excruciatingly long Common App

 – Save you the stress of misrepresenting your personality and values to your dream college

-These initiatives are a strong push in the direction of de-emphasising the value of standardised testing in admission decisions and rectifying the blatantly severe flaws of the current system.
+These initiatives are a strong push in the direction of de-emphasizing the value of standardized testing in admission decisions and rectifying the blatantly severe flaws of the current system.